Orphan film

 An orphan film is a motion picture work that has been abandoned by its owner or copyright holder.
-The term can also sometimes refer to any film that has suffered neglect.
+The term may also refer to any film that has suffered neglect.

 History

 The exact origin of the term orphan film is unclear.
 By the 1990s, however, film archivists were commonly using this colloquialism to refer to motion pictures abandoned by their owners.
 Before the end of the decade, the phrase emerged as the governing metaphor for film preservation, first in the United States, then internationally.
+As early as October 1950, Industrial Marketing magazine referred to 16mm industrial sales movies as orphan films.
+Restoration expert Robert Gitt was quoted using the metaphor as early as 1992, to refer to silent-era films, newsreels, and kinescopes.

 Definition

-Historians and archivists define the term in both a narrow and a broad sense.
+Historians, archivists, law-makers, and scholars define the term in both a narrow and a broad sense.
 A report from the Librarian of Congress, Film Preservation 1993, offered a first definition.
 As a category of so-called orphan works, orphan films are those “that lack either clear copyright holders or commercial potential” to pay for their preservation.
 However, a much wider group of works fall under the orphan rubric when the term is expanded to refer to all manner of films that have been neglected.
-The neglect might be physical (a deteriorated film print), commercial (an unreleased movie), cultural (censored footage), historical (a forgotten World War I-era production) or technical (footage from television commercials and series or music videos).
+The neglect might be physical (a deteriorated film print), commercial (an unreleased movie), cultural (censored footage), historical (a little-seen industrial production), or technical (footage from television commercials or music videos).